lincc-frameworks/python-project-template/docs/practices/git-lfs.rst

 Quick Start
 -------------------------------------------------------------------------------

-After cloning a repository and connecting to the resulting working tree confirm that you have ``git-lfs`` and then issue ``git lfs install`` to install configurationa and hooks and then ``git lfs track`` to designate targets for git-lfs.
+After cloning a repository and connecting to the resulting working tree confirm that you have ``git-lfs`` and then issue ``git lfs install`` to install configuration and hooks and then ``git lfs track`` to designate targets for git-lfs.

 .. code-block:: bash